Friday, 30 December 2022

 Mainly stationed in the Manukau harbour, during 1863, Harrier and her captain, Commander Edward Hay and crew attempted, but were not able to rescue, survivors from HMS Orpheus, which foundered on the Manukau bar in January that year with great loss of life.
 Harrier also ferried Governor Sir George Grey around New Zealand and towed the steam powered gunboat Avon from Christchurch to Manukau.
 Her officers and men served in the Waikato River fleet, and some served in the Naval Brigade during the assaults on Rangiriri Pa in the Waikato in November 1863, and at Gate Pa and Te Ranga Pa at Tauranga in April and June 1864.2

-of Te Papa Peninsula by an unidentified soldier, c.1864, showing (L to R) on
+Watercolour of Te Papa Peninsula by an unidentified soldier, c.1864, showing (L to R) on the skyline,

 Col. Greer's house, Hospital and Col. Harington's house